-If the Institution determines at any time that the conduct alleged in a Formal Complaint would not constitute Sexual Misconduct as defined in this policy even if proved, did not occur in the Institution's education program or activity, or did not occur against a person in the United States, the Institution shall dismiss the Formal Complaint ("Mandatory Dismissal").
+If AGST determines at any time that the conduct alleged in a Formal Complaint would not constitute Sexual Misconduct as defined in this policy even if proved, did not occur in AGST's education program or activity, or did not occur against a person in the United States, AGST shall dismiss the Formal Complaint ("Mandatory Dismissal").
 The Title IX Coordinator may dismiss a Formal Complaint at any time ("Discretionary Dismissal") if:

-- A Complainant notifies the Title IX Coordinator in writing that he or she would like to withdraw the Formal Complaint or any allegations in the Formal Complaint; - The Respondent is no longer enrolled or employed by the Institution; or - Specific circumstances prevent the Institution from gathering evidence sufficient to reach a determination as to the Formal Complaint or allegations herein.
+- A Complainant notifies the Title IX Coordinator in writing that he or she would like to withdraw the Formal Complaint or any allegations in the Formal Complaint; - The Respondent is no longer enrolled or employed by AGST; or - Specific circumstances prevent AGST from gathering evidence sufficient to reach a determination as to the Formal Complaint or allegations herein.

-In the case of a Discretionary Dismissal, before dismissing the Formal Complaint, the Title IX Coordinator shall consider whether a dismissal of the Formal Complaint is consistent with the Institution's obligations under Title IX to respond to allegations of Sexual Misconduct in a way that is not clearly unreasonable.
+In the case of a Discretionary Dismissal, before dismissing the Formal Complaint, the Title IX Coordinator shall consider whether a dismissal of the Formal Complaint is consistent with AGST's obligations under Title IX to respond to allegations of Sexual Misconduct in a way that is not clearly unreasonable.

-If the Institution dismisses a Formal Complaint, it will promptly send written notice of the dismissal and reasons for the dismissal to the parties simultaneously, with notice that the parties may appeal the Institution's dismissal of the Formal Complaint or of allegations within the Formal Complaint.
-A Mandatory Dismissal does not preclude a Complainant from filing an amended Formal Complaint that includes additional factual details that clarify that the conduct alleged would constitute Sexual Misconduct as defined in this policy or that the conduct did occur in the Institution's program or activity.
+If AGST dismisses a Formal Complaint, it will promptly send written notice of the dismissal and reasons for the dismissal to the parties simultaneously, with notice that the parties may appeal AGST's dismissal of the Formal Complaint or of allegations within the Formal Complaint.
+A Mandatory Dismissal does not preclude a Complainant from filing an amended Formal Complaint that includes additional factual details that clarify that the conduct alleged would constitute Sexual Misconduct as defined in this policy or that the conduct did occur in AGST's program or activity.